 Ankle Magazine Holsters

 Ankle holsters are another great way to carry a spare magazine, because it is out of the way and easily concealed.
-However, it is more difficult to access your extra mag in the event you need to cycle your weapon.
+However, it is more difficult to access your extra mag in the event you need to cycle your firearm.
 Be sure to train using this method if it is your primary way to carry an extra magazine.

 Pros: Comfort, easily concealable, free up space on waistline/pockets